fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 First, create the directory where the application will live.
 You can create this directory inside your user's home directory.

-If you plan to use a diretory outside your personal folder and you are a Mac user, you will need to add it to the Docker client file sharing resouces on preferences.
+If you plan to use a directory outside of your personal folder and you are a Mac user, you will need to add it to the Docker client file sharing resouces on preferences.

 So I'll call mine `counter_app`. so I will do `mkdir counter_app`.

 Now `cd` into your application folder and open a code editor to create the `Dockerfile`.
 It looks like this: